4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 		- Manages the authentication, key exchange, and negotiation of cryptographic parameters between the client and server.
 		- Establishes a secure communication channel before data exchange begins.
 	- **Protocols used: **
-		- Handshake protocol
+		- Handshake protocol, 1 byte for type, 3 bytes for length and content is optional
-		- Change cipher spec
+		- Change cipher spec, 1 byte for type
-		- Alert
+		- Alert, 1 byte for level, 1 byte for alert
 	- **Steps in the Handshake:**
 		1. **Name Resolution:** The client resolves the domain name of the server to obtain its IP address.
 		2. **Initiating a TCP Connection (1st Step of 3-Way Handshake):** The client initiates a TCP connection with the server by sending a TCP SYN (synchronize) packet.